lazykern/ecommerce-api-docs/data/processed/lazada/guides/quick-start-guide/configure-seller-authorization.md

-If your application needs to access Lazada sellers' business data, your application needs to get the authorization from sellers, and you need to guide them to complete the flow of “using Lazada seller account to log in and authorize”.
+If your application needs to access Lazada sellers’ business data, your application needs to get the authorization from sellers, and you need to guide them to complete the flow of “using Lazada seller account to log in and authorize”.

 ## Authorization strategy